 - 6A.1 The purpose of the probationary period is to give the probationary faculty employee who is a candidate for tenure the opportunity to demonstrate to the Board of Trustees that he or she meets the standards established by the Board for the granting of tenure.
 The tenure review process is a rigorous process of evaluation during which a review of the candidate's performance is conducted and a recommendation is made to the Board of Trustees, which makes the final decision on whether to grant tenure to the candidate.
 This article describes the process by which the recommendation to the Board is formulated, the criteria upon which the recommendation is made, and the avenues of appeal available to the candidate.
 All the procedures, requirements, and timelines of the probationary period are fully delineated in the Tenure Review Handbook that is an extension of this article. - 6A.1.1 The tenure review process is a four-year period, divided into three phases.
 Phase I is Fall and Winter quarter of the first year.
 Phase II is Spring quarter of the first year and Fall and Winter quarters of the second year.
 Phase III begins in Spring quarter of the second year and ends in Winter quarter of the fourth year.
-Phase I shall begin in the Fall quarter of the academic year, regardless of the probationary faculty employee's first day of service as a full-time faculty employee. - 6A.1.2 To support the probationary faculty employee throughout the tenure review process, the college provides on-going tenure review workshops, new faculty orientations, and the assistance of the Tenure Review Coordinator (as described in Section 6A.2).
-In addition, the candidate is encouraged to participate in campus and District programs that promote professional growth and improvement of instruction.
+Phase I shall begin in the Fall quarter of the academic year, regardless of the probationary faculty employee's first day of service as a full-time faculty employee. - 6A.1.2 Progression in the tenure review process is dependent upon the probationary faculty employee having served a complete Probationary Year for each year of the tenure review process. - 6A.1.2.1 A probationary faculty employee shall be deemed to have completed a probationary contract year if he or she provides service for 75 percent of the academic year.